Frequently Asked Questions

 First you need to register to participate.
 Once you have completed sign-up you will have your own Walking Home For Christmas profile page.
 You can then direct people to your unique profile page URL where they can make a donation through our secure payment gateway using a valid debit or credit card or using PayPal.

-Please email [email protected] or call 0345 6061010 between 9am and 5pm.
-If you can take a screenshot of where the issue is that will help us resolve the issue (use the “PrtScn” button on your keyboard).
+Please email [email protected] or call 01263 863 902 between 9am and 5pm.
+If you can take a screenshot of where the issue is that will help us resolve the issue (use the “PrtScn” button on your keyboard) - as will good cheer and patience (we're a small team working hard to maximise your fundraising).

 When registering with us you will have chosen a password - don't worry if you've forgotten it.